 This in effect explains why the U.S. is also a leading producer of sugarcane, even though it has plenty of energy substitutes, even in the form of coal deposits readily available, but shows strong political preferences for granting these subsidies to sugarcane producers.

 In a previous article I have mentioned that algae is one of the latest newcomers to the biofuel industry, but that algae is unlikely to gain significant market share until 2030 simply because the commercialization of algae biofuel has not succeeded at an industrial scale so far, and algae biofuel is not cost competitive just yet.
 A lot of research has to go into genetic engineering to fatten algae in very little time, to produce more fuel from it.

-The transportation industry strongly prefers to use oil instead of biofuels, as it has been found that biofuels can be corrosive on the engines.
-This partly explains why Brazilians are hesitant to buy new cars.
-Nevertheless, up to a certain percentage of 10% biofuel admixture can reduce our dependance on imported oil.
+The transport industry strongly prefers to use oil instead of biofuels.
+It has been shown that biofuels have a corrosive effect on engines when used excessively.
+This partly explains why Brazilians are reluctant to buy new cars.
+We can increase biofuel admixture, but biofuels will never completely replace diesel for diesel engines.

 One of the biggest problems facing oil-importing countries is that they need to reduce their dependence on oil exporters like Saudi Arabia.
 For oil-importing countries, it may make sense to expand the production of biofuels.
 At the same time, oil importers must remain flexible and continue to explore various options to reduce fuel demand.
 Energy importing countries should continue to look for alternative fuels to meet their transport needs.
 Sugarcane could play a role for some countries.

 It is crucial to strengthen research to commercialize electric and hydrogen-powered vehicles.
 But there will always be industries that rely on fuels rather than batteries to meet their transportation needs.
 The aviation industry is particularly vulnerable to any CO2 legislation.